IanMcCormick123/1040-final-project/README.md

 # Infotc1000-final-project
 ## by Ian McCormick
  *Hello*  **everyone**, I am a freshman student at the University of Missouri.
  I would like to share some of my coding experience with a project I created using python.
 This program will take users input for rate, time, initial position, and acceleration.
-Then the program will calculate the
+Then the program will calculate the distance traveled.
  ```python
 def calculate():